buttplugio/buttplug-faq/hardware/bluetooth.md

   available).
 This may alleviate disconnects and provide a more reliable connection.

 In the end, remember: Radios are black magic, and there's only so much anyone can do here.

+## When should I pair my device with my operating system?

+You should **NOT NEED TO PAIR** your device with your operating system, unless specifically called out in a hardware brand page on the FAQ (for instance, [WeVibe](hardware/wevibe.md) or [Satisfyer](hardware/satisfyer.md)).
+Most Bluetooth LE connections are handled by Buttplug and do not require pairing.

 ## Can I use my phone as a Bluetooth device relay?